SmartPracticeschool/llSPS-INT-3180-Health-Insurance-Cost-prediction-Using-Watson-Auto-AI/README.md

 # llSPS-INT-3180-Health-Insurance-Cost-prediction-Using-Watson-Auto-AI
-Health Insurance Cost prediction Using Watson Auto AI his application leverages machine learning models to predict your insurance charges, and helps the customer understand how smoking or decreasing your BMI affects insurance premiums.
+Health Insurance Cost prediction Using Watson Auto AI This application leverages machine learning models to predict your insurance charges, and helps the customer understand how smoking or decreasing your BMI affects insurance premiums.

 As we see the value of gross insurance premiums worldwide continue to skyrocket past 5 trillion dollars, we know that most of these costs are preventable.
 For example, just by eliminating smoking, and lowering your BMI by a few points could mean shaving thousands of dollars off of your premium charges.
 In this application, we study the effects of age, smoking, BMI, gender, and region to determine how much of a difference these factors can make on your insurance premium.
 By using our application, customers see the radical difference their lifestyle choices make on their insurance charges.
 By leveraging AI and machine learning, we help customers understand just how much smoking increases their premium, by predicting how much they will have to pay within seconds.